erdogan98/erdogan98/README.md

 - 👋 Hi, I’m @erdogan98
-- 👀 I’m interested in Data Science and Blockchain Technoligies
+- 👀 I’m interested in Data Science and Blockchain Technologies
 - 🌱 I’m currently level 6 Computer Science student.
 - � I’m looking to collaborate on Decentralized apps and/or anything in the area of AI
 - 📫 How to reach me ekervanli@outlook.com